playcanvas/blog/blog/2014-08-04-playcanvas-update-040814.md

 Will, our CEO, will be attending this year's [GAMESCOM](https://www.gamescom.global/) showing for mobile and HTML5 games.
 [Get in touch](mailto:info@playcanvas.com) if you'd like to set up a meeting or see a up-close demo of PlayCanvas.

-**Watch this space for SIGGRAPH and GAMESCOM updates over the next two weeks**
+Watch this space for SIGGRAPH and GAMESCOM updates over the next two weeks!

 ### Stay In The Loop